-The base of an infiltration or attenuation system should be set at least 1m above the expected seasonal high water table.
+The base of an attenuation or infiltration system should be at least 1m above the expected seasonal high water table.
 Passage through unsaturated soil is important for improving the quality of infiltrating water before it reaches the water table.
-Infiltration and attenuation SuDS systems should be designed to operate in periods of extreme groundwater levels.
+Infiltration and attenuation systems should be designed to operate in periods of extreme groundwater levels.